httpwg/http-extensions/draft-ietf-httpbis-early-hints.md

 client MUST NOT interpret the 103 (Early Hints) response header fields as if they applied to the informational response itself (e.g., as metadata about the 103 (Early Hints) response).

+A server MAY use a 103 (Early Hints) response to indicate only some of the header fields that are expected to be found in the final response.
+A client SHOULD NOT interpret the nonexistence of a header field in a 103 (Early Hints) response as a speculation that the header field is unlikely to be part of the final response.

 The following example illustrates a typical message exchange that involves a 103 (Early Hints) response.

 Client request: